Sports Coach Logo Sports Coach Training Principles Fitness Components

 About the Author

-Jonathan Walker is currently studying Sport and Exercise Sciences at Leeds University.
-He enjoys playing football and rugby in his spare time, alongside freelance writing, specialising in various contact and non-contact sports and injury recovery.
+onathan Walker is studying Sport and Exercise Sciences at Leeds University.
+In his spare time, he enjoys playing football and rugby, as well as freelance writing.
+He specialises in various contact and non-contact sports and injury recovery.